abdullahalfarabi150-a11y/apache-ec2-project/README.md

 The 1 out of 1 configuration means CloudWatch evaluates three consecutive 5 minute periods.
 The alarm enters the ALARM state when the configured CPU condition is met across the required evaluation periods.

+### 2. SNS Email Alerting
+Amazon SNS was integrated with the CloudWatch Alarm to provide email notifications.

+The configuration included:

+- Creating an SNS topic
+- Adding an email subscription
+- Confirming the email subscription
+- Connecting the SNS topic to the CloudWatch Alarm

+When the alarm condition is met, CloudWatch changes the alarm to the ALARM state and sends a notification through SNS.

+### 3. Monitoring Test
+The monitoring system was tested by generating CPU load on the EC2 instance using:

+yes > /dev/null &

+This increased CPU utilization and allowed the CloudWatch Alarm to be tested.

+After testing, the CPU-intensive process was stopped using:

+pkill yes

+The test demonstrated the complete monitoring and alerting workflow:

+EC2 → CloudWatch → CloudWatch Alarm → SNS → Email Notification

 ## Screenshots:

 ### 1. User Data Script